aws-samples/amazon-cognito-example-for-external-idp/README.md

   This is not used for enforcing authorization, this is done only in the backend (via [Amazon Cognito User Pools Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html)).
   However it provides a nicer user experience where actions that the user will not be permitted to perform are not visible / grayed out for them.

+## License Summary

+This sample code is made available under the [MIT-0 license](https://github.com/aws/mit-0).
+See the LICENSE file.